hydephp/develop/docs/digging-deeper/helpers.md

 DataCollections::json(string $name, bool $asArray = false);
 ```

-See the [File-based Collections](collections) documentation for more information.
+See the [File-based Collections](collections) documentation for the full details.

 ## File Includes